-- 1. Using information determined from various sources such as the Course Guide, enrollment information, department personnel, or students, the Author prepares the Non-substantive Curriculum Revision Memorandum, and required attachment(s), and a digital copy containing the Non-substantive Curriculum Revision Memorandum. - 2.
-The Author signs and dates the Non-substantive Curriculum Revision Memorandum and submits it and any required attachments to the Department for review and approval.
-The Department reviews the Non-substantive Curriculum Revision Memorandum and attachments for course scope, content, scope, sequence and detail of the form.
-Upon departmental approval, the Department Chair signs the Non-substantive Curriculum Revision Memorandum and forwards the following to the Registrar: - Non-substantive Curriculum Revision Memorandum, - attachment(s), and - a digital copy containing the Non-substantive Curriculum Revision Memorandum.
+- 1. Using information determined from various sources such as the Course Guide, enrollment information, department personnel, or students, the Author prepares the Non-substantive Curriculum Revision using the Course Approval Form, and required attachment(s). - 2.
+The Author signs and dates the Course Approval Form and checks off the Non-substantive Curriculum Revision box and submits it and any required attachments to the Department for review and approval.
+The Department reviews the Non-substantive Curriculum Revision and attachments for course scope, content, scope, sequence and detail of the form.
+Upon departmental approval, the Department Chair signs the Course Approval Form and forwards the following to the Registrar: - Course Approval Form, - attachment(s), and - a digital copy containing the Course Approval Form.

-If the Department does not approve the requested action, the Memorandum and attachments are returned to the Author for revision.
+If the Department does not approve the requested action, the Course Approval Form and attachments are returned to the Author for revision.

-- 3. The Registrar reviews the Non-substantive Curriculum Revision Memorandum and attachment(s) for verification of course number, title, credits, prerequisites, contact hours, duration, relation to other curricula, cost to student, and catalog description.
-When approved, the Registrar signs the Non-substantive Curriculum Revision Memorandum and forwards the form containing the Non-substantive Curriculum Revision Memorandum, attachment(s), and CD to the Dean.
-If the Non-substantive Curriculum Revision Memorandum is not approved, the Registrar returns the form to the Department for revision. - 4.
-The Dean reviews the Non-substantive Curriculum Revision Memorandum and attachment(s) for purpose, feasibility, budgetary impact, design, and evaluation.
-When the Dean approves the revision, the Dean signs the Non-substantive Curriculum Development Memorandum and forwards the form containing the Non-substantive Curriculum Revision Memorandum, attachment(s), and digital copy to the VPAA.
-If the
+- 3. The Registrar reviews the Non-substantive Curriculum Revision and attachment(s) for verification of course number, title, credits, prerequisites, contact hours, duration, relation to other curricula, cost to student, and catalog description.
+When approved, the Registrar signs the Course Approval Form and forwards the form containing the Non-substantive Curriculum Revision, and attachment(s) to the Dean.
+If the Non-substantive Curriculum Revision is not approved, the Registrar returns the form to the Department for revision. - 4.
+The Dean reviews the Non-substantive Curriculum Revision and attachment(s) for purpose, feasibility, budgetary impact, design, and evaluation.
+When the Dean approves the revision, the Dean signs the Course Approval Form and forwards the form containing the Non-substantive Curriculum Revision, attachment(s), and digital copy to the VPAA.
+If the Dean does not approve the revision, the Dean communicates with the Department for recommended modifications. - 5.
+The VPAA reviews the Non-substantive Curriculum Revision from the perspective of institutional scope and sequence.
+When approved, the VPAA signs the Course Approval

-- Dean does not approve the revision, the Dean communicates with the Department for recommended modifications. - 5.
-The VPAA reviews the Non-substantive Curriculum Development Memorandum from the perspective of institutional scope and sequence.
-When approved, the VPAA signs the Non-substantive Curriculum Revision Memorandum.
-If not approved, the VPAA returns the form containing the Non-substantive Curriculum Revision Memorandum, attachment(s), and digital copy to the Dean who coordinates necessary revisions with the Department. - 6.
-The original printed and electronic copies of the Non-substantive Curriculum Revision Memorandum are archived in the VPAA's Office.
-The VPAA sends a copy of the Memorandum to the Department, Associate Deans, Dean, Registrar, and Learning Resources Center.
+- Form.
+If not approved, the VPAA returns the form, attachment(s), and digital copy to the Dean who coordinates necessary revisions with the Department. - 6.
+The original printed and electronic copies of the Course Approval Form containing the Non-substantive Curriculum Revision are archived in the VPAA's Office.
+The VPAA sends a copy of the Course Approval Form to the Department, Associate Deans, Dean, Registrar, and Learning Resources Center.